FLAIROx/JaxMARL/README.md

 JaxMARL combines ease-of-use with GPU enabled efficiency, and supports a wide range of commonly used MARL environments as well as popular baseline algorithms.
 Our aim is for one library that enables thorough evaluation of MARL methods across a wide range of tasks and against relevant baselines.
 We also introduce SMAX, a vectorised, simplifed version of the popular StarCraft Multi-Agent Challenge, which removes the need to run the StarCraft II game engine.

-For more details, take a look at our blog post or this notebook walks through the basic usage.
-LINKS TODO
+For more details, take a look at our blog post or our [Colab notebook](https://colab.research.google.com/github/FLAIROx/JaxMARL/blob/main/jaxmarl/tutorials/JaxMARL_Walkthrough.ipynb) walks through the basic usage.

 <h2 name="environments" id="environments">Environments 🌍 </h2>